Curriculum Learning: A Survey: Applications of Curriculum Learning

+Choi et al.~\citeyearpar{Choi2019PseudoLabelingCF} apply a similar procedure to generate the curriculum, using clustering based on density, where examples with high density are presented earlier during training than the low-density samples.
+Their pseudo-labeling curriculum for cross-domain tasks can alleviate the problem of false pseudo-labels.
+Thus, the network progressively improves the generated pseudo-labels that can be used in the later phases of training.

+Shu et al.~\citeyearpar{shu2019transferable} propose a transferable curriculum method for weakly-supervised domain adaptation tasks.
+The curriculum selects the source samples which are noiseless and transferable, thus are good candidates for training.
+The framework splits the task into two sub-problems: learning with transferable curriculum, which guides the model from easy to hard and from transferable to untransferable, and constructing the transferable curriculum to quantify the transferability of source examples based on their contributions to the target task.
+A domain discriminator is trained in a curriculum fashion, which enables measuring the transferability of each sample.

+\begin{sloppypar} Yang et al.~\citeyearpar{YangBLS20} introduce a curriculum procedure for selecting the training samples that maximize the performance of a multi-source unsupervised domain adaptation method.
+They build the method on top of a domain-adversarial strategy, employing a domain discriminator to separate source and target examples.
+Then, their framework creates the curriculum by taking into consideration the loss of the discriminator on the source samples, i.e.,~examples with a higher loss are closer to the target distribution and should be selected earlier.
+The components are trained in an adversarial fashion, improving each other at every step. \end{sloppypar}

-Weinshall et al.~\cite{weinshall2018curriculum} elaborate an extensive investigation of the behavior of curriculum convolutional models with regard to the difficulty of the samples and the task.
+Weinshall and Cohen \citeyearpar{Weinshall2018CurriculumLB} elaborate an extensive investigation of the behavior of curriculum convolutional models with regard to the difficulty of the samples and the task.
 They estimate the difficulty in a transfer learning fashion, taking into consideration the confidence of a different pre-trained network.
-They conduct classification experiments under different task difficulty conditions and different scheduling conditions, showing that CL increases the rate of convergence at the beginning of training.
+They conduct classification experiments under different task difficulty conditions and different scheduling conditions, showing that curriculum learning increases the rate of convergence in the early phases of training.

-Zhou and Bilmes~\cite{zhou2018minimax} adopt a learning strategy based on selecting the most difficult and diverse examples at each step.
-They consider that diversity is more important during the early phases of training when only few samples are selected.
-They also claim that by selecting the hardest samples instead of the easiest, the framework avoids successive rounds selecting similar sets of examples.
-The authors employ an arbitrary non-monotone sub-modular function to measure the diversity, while using the loss function to compute the difficulty.

-Ren et al.~\cite{ren18a} introduce a re-weighting meta-learning scheme that learns to assign weights to training examples based on their gradient directions.
-The authors claim that the two contradicting loss-based approaches, SPL and HEM, should be employed in different scenarios.
-Therefore, in noisy label problems, it is better to emphasize the smaller losses, while in class imbalance problems, algorithms based on determining the hard examples should perform better.
-To address this issue, they guide the training using a small unbiased validation set.
-Thus, the new weights are determined by performing a meta-gradient descent step on each mini-batch to minimize the loss on the clean validation set.